-What is United Arab Emiratesʼ pathway to limit global warming to 1.5°C?
+What is United Arab Emirates's pathway to limit global warming to 1.5°C?

-Power generation in the UAE is currently dominated by natural gas.
-In recent years, there have been rapid developments in the installation of solar PV and CSP technologies, which reached 2.4 GW in 2020.6 In April 2021, the first nuclear power plant in the UAE started operations, a first step in reaching its target of a 6% share of the electricity mix by 2050.7 The UAE aims to reach installed capacity of 14 GW of energy from renewables or nuclear in its power mix by 2030.2
+Power generation in the UAE is currently dominated by fossil gas.
+In recent years, the number of solar PV and concentrated solar power (CSP) installations have increased rapidly, reaching a capacity of 3.7 GW in 2023.1 In April 2021, the first nuclear power plant in the UAE started operations, a first step in reaching its target of a 6% share of the electricity mix by 2050.2

 United Arab Emirates' power mix